 Here's one more food item you should add to your list, Salapusop.

 Pop Talk host and food blogger Tonipet Gaba, who brought me a box of these treats, shared that making this delicacy is now a dying art in Vigan, and only one woman knows how to make this, Corazon Regua of Barangay Mindoro.
+Click on the pic or here to watch the video |

 Like all traditional rice cakes, it is sticky, starchy and has a sweet sugary topping.
 Though it's best after being cooked, you can take home a box if you want.
 Just make sure to steam it before serving.
 You can also serve it with muscovado (brown, unrefined) sugar.